flyingace/sc_to_scss_modules/README.md

 **The Transformer** can be used to transform `styled-components` definitions into `scss-module` class definitions provided they don't use passed props or theme values. `styled-component` definitions with those properties are ignored by **The Transformer**.

-Additionally, once the `styled-component` styles have been converted **The Transformer** will find all references to the `styled-components` that have been transformed in React .tsx files that have imported the `styled-components`' `.styles.ts` file and then convert references to the `styled-components`
+Naturally, `styled-component` definitions are defined in separate files, each ending with `.styles.ts`.
+Once the definitions in those files have been converted **The Transformer** will locate any React `.tsx` files that have imported these `.styles.ts` files.
+Then the React `.tsx` files will be parsed and any instances of the `styled-component` definitions will be replaced by with the appropriate HTML element and a `className` attribute that uses the new SCSS class created previously.

+**The Transformer**

-Find convertable `styled-component` definitions in `.styles.ts` files and convert them into valid CSS/SCSS code write that new code into an appropriately-named `.module.scss` file delete any such copied `styled-component` definitions from the original file write an import statement into the document where the `module.scss` styles are to be used write an `@use` statement into the top of the `module.scss` file so that it will have access to shared breakpoint definitions The instances of the `styled-components` that have been thus converted are then located in the React `.tsx` files and replaced with the HTML element the `styled-components` definition had been modifying and `className={styles.[className]}` is inserted into the tag where `className` is the previous name of the `styled-component` with the first letter switched to lowercase.
+1. Finds convertable `styled-component` definitions in `.styles.ts` files, and
+1. converts them into valid CSS/SCSS code, and
+1. writes that new code into an appropriately-named `.module.scss` file, and
+1. deletes any such copied `styled-component` definitions from the original file, and
+1. writes an import statement into the document where the `module.scss` styles are to be used, and
+1. writes an `@use` statement into the top of the `module.scss` file so that it will have access to shared breakpoint definitions.

+The instances of the `styled-components` that have been thus converted are then located in the React `.tsx` files and replaced with the HTML element the `styled-components` definition had been modifying and `className={styles.[className]}` is inserted into the tag where `className` is the previous name of the `styled-component` with the first letter switched to lowercase.